 Entry Item Concepts

-Entry items associate entries with payments (via a known reference or a matching operation) in an n:m relationship.
+As a result of a settlement operation, entry items associate entries with payments in an n:m relationship.
 This allows, for example, to distribute one money transfer to multiple entries or to settle one entry with multiple money transfers.

 This means: the amount of an entry and the amount of a payment do not necessarily need to be the same.
 The settlement implementation allows to